InferLog: Accelerating LLM Inference for Online Log Parsing via ICL-oriented Prefix Caching: Experimental Evaluation

 \subsection{Experimental Settings}

-\textbf{Environment and Implementation.} We conduct our experiments on a NVIDIA Tesla A40 48G GPU.
+\textbf{Environment and Implementation.} We conduct our experiments on NVIDIA Tesla A40 48G GPUs.
 The CUDA version on the NVIDIA platform is 12.4.
 The CPU is Intel(R) Xeon(R) Gold 6326 CPU @2.90GHz, 128 GiB host memory.
 The operation system is Ubuntu 20.04.
 We implement \textit{InferLog} with Python 3.11.
-We adopt vLLM as the LLM inference system, the version is v0.6.3.
+We adopt vLLM-v0.6.3.post1 as the LLM inference system.
 We use \texttt{Qwen2.5-14B}\cite{qwen2.5} as underlying LLM because it is a relatively small yet powerful model, balancing performance and efficiency in various tasks.
 In RQ2, we evaluate \textit{InferLog} by replacing \texttt{Qwen2.5} with other open-source LLMs.

 During the AttMAML training process, we divided the log datasets into two groups: half for meta-training and the remaining half for testing.
 To obtain prior tuning knowledge, we apply the Latin hypercube sampling(LHS)\cite{lhs} to uniformly sample 100 points within the configuration space under each meta-training task for training AttMAML.
-Besides, in training phase, the sizes of the support set and query set in MAML are 15 and 45, the meta learning rate is set to 0.0001 and the base learning rate is set to 0.001.
+Besides, in the training phase, the sizes of the support set and query set in MAML are 15 and 45, the meta learning rate is set to 0.0001 and the base learning rate is set to 0.001.
 The model consists of two fully connected layers, with 64 neurons each, and the attention matrix has a dimension of 32.
 We report the performance of optimal configuration within 15 steps.

 \textbf{Datasets.} We assess the effectiveness of our method on log datasets from Loghub-2k\cite{logpai}.
 It is a widely recognized benchmark in the field of log parsing.
 It encompasses logs from 16 diverse systems, including distributed systems, supercomputers, operating systems, mobile platforms, server applications, and individual software packages.
 Each data source includes 2,000 log messages along with their respective log templates.